getgauge/documentation/user/ide_support/intellij_idea.md

-# Intellij Idea
+# Intellij IDEA

-Gauge projects can be created and executed from intellij.
-The plugin can be downloaded from the jetbrains plugin repository.
+Gauge projects can be created and executed from Intellij IDEA.
+The plugin can be downloaded from the JetBrains plugin repository.

 This plugin supports only [java](../test_code/java/java.md).